-Your passport should have at least six months of validity if you’re traveling internationally.
-Many countries will deny you entry if your passport isn’t valid for at least 6 months after your last day of travel.
-For example, if you’ve booked a getaway to Belize and plan to stay there until March 1, 2019, your passport cannot expire before September 1, 2019.
-The rule is a requirement of other countries accepting foreign travelers and not a requirement of the U.S. government, which is why many people aren’t aware or simply forget.
-Countries enforce the rule because they don’t want to risk travelers and tourists overstaying their passport’s validity.
-If you do overstay, you’ll be hit with hefty fines and possible deportation.
-So, if your passport has less than six months until it expires, you should renew it right away!
+Your passport should have at least six months of validity if you're traveling internationally.
+Many countries will deny you entry if your passport isn't valid for at least 6 months after your last day of travel.
+For example, if you’ve booked a getaway to Belize and plan to stay until March 1, 2019, your passport cannot expire before September 1, 2019.
+The rule is a requirement of other countries accepting foreign travelers and not a requirement of the U.S. government, which is why many people aren't aware or simply forget.
+Countries enforce the rule because they don’t want to risk travelers and tourists overstaying their passport's validity.
+If you do overstay, you'll be hit with hefty fines and possible deportation.
+So, if your passport has less than six months until it expires, it's time to renew!

 Which countries require 6 months validity for passports?

 There are more than 50 countries that require the 6-month validity.
-Each country makes its own rules, which can also change, so be sure you know ahead of time exactly what’s required.
+Each country makes its own rules, which are also subject to change, so make sure you know ahead of time exactly what's required.
 Here is a list of the most common countries visited by U.S. tourists and travelers that require 6 months validity.